 Businesses must embrace the 4th industrial revolution

-This article was originally published The Herald (print and online), 15 July 2019
+- This article was originally published in The Herald (print and online), 15 July 2019

 Scotland has long punched above its weight when it comes to manufacturing.
 The country played a leading role in the first industrial revolution and remained a hub of industry as we embraced mass production and then digital technologies.
 However, it would be fair to say Scotland’s status as a global manufacturing powerhouse has waned in the last few decades.